AliSheikhAttar/Micro_Controllers/README.md

 # Micro_Controller

-Implement a micro controller project using C and illustrate it in proteus

-design a clock using ISR in AVR-Atmega32 and keyboard interface, all illustrated in Proteus.
+Implement a Digital Clock and Lock which, open the door when inputed the password

+implemented in atmega32 using atmega and simulated in proteus.

+using Interrupt, keypad and seven segment.